mongodb/docs/source/migrate-to-pymongo4.rst

 Database.add_user is removed
 ............................

-Removed :meth:`pymongo.database.Database.add_user`  which was deprecated in PyMongo 3.6.
+Removed :py:meth:`pymongo.database.Database.add_user`  which was deprecated in PyMongo 3.6.
 Use the `createUser command`_ or `updateUser command`_ instead.
 To create a user::